Global observables for random walks: law of large numbers: Speed of convergence in

 In dimension $d$, we have

 for any $i_1,...i_k =1,...,d$, where $\nabla_i$ denotes the discrete derivative with respect to $x_i$, the $i$-th component of $x$.
-We apply a similar approach as in $d=1$.
+We apply a similar approach to the case $d=1$.
 That is, we perform summations by parts to estimate $g_1$ and $g_2$ defined by \eqref{DefG1} and \eqref{DefG2}.
 Each time we need $d$ summations by parts.
-For example, if $d=2$, then
+For example, if $d=2$, then with $m = n_2 - n_{1}$,